Meet Our Team

 Michelle is an ACE certified personal trainer who specializes in working with people with Parkinson’s and other neurodegenerative diseases.
 Her passion is helping clients shift their perspective about wellness and exercise from a “supposed to do” task that they dread to a fun activity that improves their overall health and helps them maintain a better quality of life.
 Michelle also leads a monthly Bridges for Parkinson’s care partner support group and co-leads the Peterson for Parkinson’s support group for people with Parkinson’s.

-When she’s not at work, Michelle enjoys spending time with her husband Mike and their three teenagers.
+When she’s not at work, Michelle enjoys spending time with her husband and their three teenagers.
 She and her family recently completed their family goal of visiting all 50 state capitals.

 Neurological Physical Therapist

-Meghan Kelley
+Megan Kelley

 Megan Kelley, DPT is a physical therapist in Franklin, TN.
 She received her undergraduate degree in Exercise Science from Carson-Newman University, and her Doctor of Physical Therapy from The University of Tennessee at Chattanooga.
 She then received her Advanced Vestibular Physical Therapist Certification from the University of Pittsburgh, allowing her to treat patients experiencing vertigo, dizziness, and various balance disorders.